publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch46/schIII/m__us_usc_t12_s4635.md

     (b) __Limitation on jurisdiction__

-        Except as otherwise provided in this subchapter and sections 4619  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  and 4623 of this title, no court shall have jurisdiction to affect, by injunction or otherwise, the issuance or enforcement of any notice or order under section 4631, 4632, 4513b, 4636, or 4636a of this title, or subchapter II of this chapter, or to review, modify, suspend, terminate, or set aside any such notice or order.
+        Except as otherwise provided in this subchapter and sections 4619  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  and 4623 of this title, no court shall have jurisdiction to affect, by injunction or otherwise, the issuance or enforcement of any notice or order under section 4631, 4632, 4513b, 4636, or 4636a of this title, or subchapter II, or to review, modify, suspend, terminate, or set aside any such notice or order.

 ([Pub.
 L. 102–550, title XIII, § 1375][/us/pl/102/550/s1375], Oct.
 28, 1992, [106 Stat.
 3990][/us/stat/106/3990]; [Pub.
 L. 110–289, div.
 A, title I, § 1154][/us/pl/110/289/s1154], July 30, 2008, [122 Stat.
 2775][/us/stat/122/2775].)